bloc97/ConcurrentArduino/README.md

   ###### Periodicity Strictness is enabled by default on all tasks unless specified.

+** Note: Background Tasks**

+  By turning 5, 6 and 7 off, then setting the recurring interval to 0, you can create a 'background task'.
+This task will be ran as often as possible whenever the CPU is not used by higher priority tasks.
+It is advised to put background tasks at the lowest priority.

 # Benchmarks

   I know this scheduler is not as lightweight than other similar libraries, but by trading some efficiency, you get better features and better management of idle CPU resources.